 A Washington, D.C. native, Jean came to Jacksonville via New York, where she was a book editor at Time Warner and then Penguin Books.
 Specializing in commercial fiction and non-fiction, she has worked with over 100 published authors, including many with extended stays on the NYT bestseller list.

 In recent years, she has committed herself to neighborhood activism and community service, serving as marketing & outreach coordinator on several boards, including Riverside Avondale Preservation and The Jacksonville Historical Society.
-In addition to her work with TEDxJacksonville, she has held leadership positions in many local non-profits, including chairing Delicious Destinations, a three-day gourmet food-and-wine extravaganza that benefits The St. Vincent’s Healthcare Foundation.
-Her husband, Richard, is a surgeon with JOI; their twins, Sophie and Nick, go to Episcopal and find it beyond silly that their mom is on the computer way more than they are.
+In addition to her work with TEDxJacksonville, she holds leadership positions in local non-profits, including The St. Vincent’s Healthcare Foundation.
+Her husband, Richard, is a surgeon with OrthoEdge; their twins, Sophie and Nick, are in college and find it beyond silly that their mom is on the computer way more than they are.